- Special Programs

 - Get Involved

 - About Us

-On Sunday, September 24th, at Harbourfront Centre, visitors can attend nine ASL-interpreted readings, activities, and discussions on six programmed stages.
-The Word On The Street is again proud to partner with Ontario Cultural Society of the Deaf and Silent Voice Canada to present the following schedule of ASL accessible events.
+On Sunday, September 24th, at Harbourfront Centre, visitors could attend nine ASL-interpreted readings, activities, and discussions on six programmed stages.
+The Word On The Street was again proud to partner with Ontario Cultural Society of the Deaf and Silent Voice Canada to present the following schedule of ASL accessible events.
 You can identify the ASL-interpreted segments in the program and our Festival at Glance pages by the distinctive ASL symbol.

 Le dimanche 24 septembre au Centre Harbourfront, les visiteurs peuvent assister à neuf lectures interprétées en langage ASL, activités et discussions sur les six scènes de la programmation.
 The Word on the Street est fier de collaborer à nouveau avec l’Ontario Cultural Society of the Deaf et Silent Voice Canada pour présenter ce programme d’événements accessibles en langage ASL.
 Vous reconnaîtrez les segments interprétés en langage ASL dans le programme et les pages Festival en un coup d’œil grâce au symbole distinctif de l’ASL.